hiroaki-iwase/to_array/README.md

 # to_array
 This gem convert from String which follow Array format to collectively ArrayClass.
-You can revert string which was converted by 'to_str' method.
+You can revert string which was converted by 'to_s' method.

 ## How to Install
 ~~~~